SofiZala/SoftwareComputingProject/README.md

 ```
 for the Brem 0 simulation.

 **WARNING**: During the simulation you may observe some warnings.
-Don't worry, they come from the RapidSime code and they do not affect the result of the simulation.
+Don't worry, they come from the RapidSim original code and they do not affect the result of the simulation.

 3. Save the output to look at the plots and results: